arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

   </figure>
 </p>

-Many developers starting their adventure with React.js asks me about one thing.
+Many developers starting their adventure with React.js ask me about one thing.
 How to mount many independent React.js components on single page?
 I'll show you my approach to handle this problem.

 <!-- more -->